omajoshi/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 #Multi_Protocol_Gateway_X8 sudo docker-compose up
 ```

-Finally, you will have the multi-protocol gateway running, in which it uses WiFi and LoRa connectivity.
+Finally, you will have the multi-protocol gateway running, in which it uses WiFi and LoRa® connectivity.
 And also RPC for exchanging data between its layers.
 However, there are cases where you wish to make changes by adding more functionalities, such as including Cat-M1 or NB-IoT to expand its communication spectrum, for this you will need to stop the image.
 To stop the image from running, you can use following command.

 ```
 #Multi_Protocol_Gateway_X8 sudo docker-compose down